Hakka people: Mass killings of Hakka people in China

-The Red Turban rebels, who were mostly of Cantonese ancestry, carried out a genocidal campaign against the Hakkas during a revolt (1854–1856) against the Qing dynasty.
-The Cantonese Red Turbans killed 13 Hakka village chiefs and 7,630 other Hakkas while on their way to Heshan, and after conquering it, they killed another 1,320 Hakkas.
+The Red Turban rebels, who were mostly of Cantonese ancestry, carried out a genocidal campaign against the Hakka people during a revolt (1854–1856) against the Qing dynasty.
+The Cantonese Red Turbans killed 13 Hakka village chiefs and 7,630 other Hakka people while on their way to Heshan, and after conquering it, they killed another 1,320 Hakka people.

 The bloody Punti–Hakka Clan Wars involved reciprocal massacres by both groups, but the Hakka bore the brunt of the casualties.
-This war eventually killed some 500,000 Hakkas (or quite possibly even more).
+This war eventually killed some 500,000 Hakka people (or quite possibly even more).
 During these killings, the Cantonese generally collaborated with the Xiang people, since both dialect groups had an axe to grind against the Hakka.

-In retaliation for a Hakka massacre of Cantonese people, Cantonese peasants butchered 500 Hakkas in a village located in the rural Enping county forcing the surviving Hakkas to flee, but these refugees, who numbered some 4,000 Hakka, were later all caught and killed by Cantonese peasants, who spared neither women nor child.
-Government officials mobilized officers and men from the local Cantonese peasants to regain the Guanghai area which was occupied by the Hakkas.
-The number of Hakkas killed was tens of thousands in the Dalongdong area of Guanghai alone.
+In retaliation for a Hakka massacre of Cantonese people, Cantonese peasants butchered 500 Hakka people in a village located in the rural Enping county forcing the surviving Hakka people to flee, but these refugees, who numbered some 4,000 Hakka, were later all caught and killed by Cantonese peasants, who spared neither women nor child.
+Government officials mobilized officers and men from the local Cantonese peasants to regain the Guanghai area which was occupied by the Hakka people.
+The number of Hakka people killed was tens of thousands in the Dalongdong area of Guanghai alone.

 Discrimination and hatred of Hakka outside Guangdong

 The Cantonese murdered more than 70 Hakka fellow provincials in Shanghai under the justification of a Hakka conspiracy that the Jiaying group was surrendering the city to foreign control.
 On 27 August 1925, villages in a county belonging to the Hakka minority were attacked; Chiang's Punti (Cantonese) men and soldiers did not hesitate to rape their women and pillage their homes.

 Inter-ethnic hatred between the two groups also rose to a boil in Malaysia.
-Memories of conflict and old grudges sparked another round of conflict between the Hakkas and Cantonese in Perak, Malaya, leading to the Larut Wars.
+Memories of conflict and old grudges sparked another round of conflict between the Hakka people and Cantonese in Perak, Malaya, leading to the Larut Wars.

 Upon arriving in Madagascar, the Cantonese colluded to prevent any Hakka migration to Madagascar.

 By Guangxi people

-More than 100,000 Hakkas were slaughtered by the locals in Guangxi province during another clan war.
-In October 1850, the Cantonese and Hakkas were hacking and killing each other for over 40 days in Guigang.
+More than 100,000 Hakka people were slaughtered by the locals in Guangxi province during another clan war.
+In October 1850, the Cantonese and Hakka people were hacking and killing each other for over 40 days in Guigang.

 Attacks against Hakka by the Lingao people

-Between 1925 and 1926, thousands were killed and wounded when the ethnic hatred of the Hakkas by the natives of Lingao turned violent in northwestern Hainan.
+Between 1925 and 1926, thousands were killed and wounded when the ethnic hatred of the Hakka people by the natives of Lingao turned violent in northwestern Hainan.

+Geographic distribution

 Hakka in mainland China

 Meizhou Prefecture (in yellow) in Guangdong Province, where Xingning and Meixian are located.

 Hakka populations are found in 13 out of the 27 provinces and autonomous regions of mainland China.